 - a.
 Is consistent with Part B of the Act (see 34 CFR 300.111); - b.
-Includes a system for making referrals to applicable public agencies or EIS providers under this chapter that: - (1) Includes timelines: and - (2) Provides for participation by the primary referral sources described in subrule 120.303(3); - c.
+Includes a system for making referrals to applicable public agencies or EIS providers under this chapter that: - (1) Includes timelines; and - (2) Provides for participation by the primary referral sources described in subrule 120.303(3); - c.
 Ensures rigorous standards for appropriately identifying infants and toddlers with disabilities for early intervention services under this chapter that will reduce the need for future services; and - d.
-Meets the requirements in subrules 120.302(2) and 120.302(3) and rules 281-120.303(34CFR303), 281-120.310(34CFR303), 281-120.320(34CFR303), and 281-120.321(34CFR303).

-120.302(2) Scope of child find.
-The department, as part of the child find system, must ensure that:

-- a.
-All infants and toddlers with disabilities in the state who are eligible for early intervention services under this chapter are identified, located, and evaluated, including: - (1) Indian infants and toddlers with disabilities residing on a reservation or settlement geographically located in the state (including coordination, as necessary, with tribes, tribal organizations, and consortia to identify infants and toddlers with disabilities in the state based, in part, on the information provided by them to the department under 34 CFR §303.731(e)(1)); and - (2) Infants and toddlers with disabilities who are homeless, in foster care, and wards of the state; and b.
+Satisfies subrules 120.302(2) and 120.302(3) and rules 281-120.303(34CFR303), 281-120.310(34CFR303), 281-120.320(34CFR303), and 281-120.321(34CFR303). - 120.302(2) Scope of child find.
+The department, as part of the child find system, must ensure that: - a.
+All infants and toddlers with disabilities in the state who are eligible for early intervention services under this chapter are identified, located, and evaluated, including: - (1) Indian infants and toddlers with disabilities residing on a reservation or settlement geographically located in the state (including coordination, as necessary, with tribes, tribal organizations, and consortia to identify infants and toddlers with disabilities in the state based, in part, on the information provided by them to the department under 34 CFR §303.731(e)(1)); and - (2) Infants and toddlers with disabilities who are homeless, in foster care, and wards of the state; and - (3) Infants and toddlers with disabilities that are referenced in subrule 120.303(2); and - b.
 An effective method is developed and implemented to identify children who are in need of early intervention services.